Protein is a key component of an adult dog’s nutritional needs. However, fish is often overlooked in favour of heavier meats like beef or chicken.

 This fish and potato formula by ANF has been proven to offer a nutritionally balanced meal for dogs of all breeds and ages.

-Simple Salmon and Vegetables Recipe
+Easy Salmon and Vegetables Recipe Ingredients

 - 1 head of broccoli (chopped)

-- 2 potatoes (peeled or chopped)
+- 2 potatoes (peeled and chopped)

-- 1 carrot (peeled or chopped)
+- 1 carrot (peeled and chopped)

 - Handful of parsley (chopped)

-- Boil all the vegetables in unsalted water until soft
+- Boil all the vegetables in unsalted water until soft.

 - Add about ¼ of the parsley and mix with the vegetables.